secretstartups/handbook/total-rewards/benefits/general-and-entity-benefits/index.html.md

 Some team members may feel comfortable sharing their news sooner than other team members.
 You can share your news with your Manager whenever you feel comfortable, but we recommend communicating your plan to your manager at least 2-3 months before your leave starts for workload planning purposes.
 In the meantime, familiarize yourself with the steps below and specific leave requirements in your [country](/handbook/total-rewards/benefits/general-and-entity-benefits/#entity-benefits) (if any).

-**To initiate your Parental Leave, submit your time off by selecting `Parental Leave` in PTO by Deel 30 days before your leave starts.** We understand that Parental Leave dates may change, so you can edit your PTO by Deel at a later time if you need to adjust the dates of your Parental Leave.
+**To initiate your Parental Leave, submit your time off by selecting the `Parental Leave` label in PTO by Deel no less than 30 days prior to the start of your leave.** We understand that Parental Leave dates may change, so you can edit the dates in PTO by Deel at a later time if you need to adjust the dates of your Parental Leave.
 It's important that you submit a tentative date 30 days in advance, but some countries have their own reporting requirements.
 Please review your own [country's] (#entity-benefits) reporting requirements to ensure you are reporting your leave according to these regulations.

 We realize that if you are going on adoptive parental leave, a 30 day notice period may not be possible.
-In these situation, you should notify your manager as soon as possible.
+In these situations, you should notify your manager as soon as possible and enter the dates in PTO by Deel when you can.

 Your manager and the Absence Management team will be notified after you submit your leave.
 The Absence Management team will send you an e-mail within 48 hours (whenever possible) confirming that they've been notified of your Parental Leave dates, and provide you wtih additional follow-up items (if applicable).

-You don't have to take your Parental Leave in one continuous period, we encourage you to plan and arrange your Parental Leave in a way that suits you and your family's needs.
-You may split your Parental Leave dates as you see fit, so long as it is completed prior to the child's first birth or first anniversary of the adoption event.
-The Absence Management team will receive a notification every time you edit your Parental Leave dates.
-Make sure your leave is under the `Parental Leave` category, otherwise the Absence Management team won't get a notification.

 **A few things to note:**
-* If you are planning to change or extend your Parental Leave by using a different type of leave such as PTO, unpaid leave or any local statutory leave, please send an e-mail to leaves@gitlab.com.
-*When determing the dates of your leave, GitLab uses a 1/7 formula (1 week = 7 days).
-This means if you are planning on returning to work on a Monday, the last day of your leave will be Sunday.
-Please use this formula when submitting your PTO by Deel request.
 * Parental leave includes public holidays and scheduled Family and Friends Days that occur within the start and end date of parental leave, but some countries allow team members to rollover holidays that occured while on Parental Leave.
 Be sure to review your country's policy on this when planning the dates of your leave.
     * If eligible to roll over these holidays, and you'd like to use them to extend your time away, please enter this as `Public Holiday` in PTO by Deel and add a note indicating "rolling over holidays which occured while on parental leave".
 * Some countries require extra paperwork or have specific leave requirements, which are subject to change as legal requirements change.
 Please take a look at your [country's leave policy](#entity-benefits).